felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_par.md

 Using PAR is recommended for clients with stronger security requirements.

-Pushed Authorization Requestes (PAR) and the `/par` endpoint is thoroughly documented in the draft IETF-specification [draft-ietf-oauth-par-06](https://tools.ietf.org/html/draft-ietf-oauth-par-06)
+Pushed Authorization Requestes (PAR) and the `/par` endpoint is thoroughly documented in the draft IETF-specification [RFC 9126](https://www.rfc-editor.org/rfc/rfc9126.html)

 ## Request